Peter Bryan Wells: Apostolic nuncio

-On February 9, 2016 Wells was appointed apostolic nuncio to South Africa and Botswana and titular archbishop of Marcianopolis.
+On February 9, 2016, Wells was appointed Apostolic Nuncio to South Africa and Botswana and titular archbishop of Marcianopolis.
 On February 13, he was also named apostolic nuncio to Lesotho and Namibia.

-Wells was consecrated a archbishop at St. Peter's Basilica in Rome on March 19, 2016 by Francis.
+Wells was consecrated an archbishop at St. Peter's Basilica in Rome on March 19, 2016 by Francis.
 On June 13, 2016, Wells was also appointed apostolic nuncio to Eswatini.
 On February 8, 2023, Francis appointed him as nuncio to Thailand and Cambodia and apostolic delegate to Laos.